Cultivating a Santa Fe Palate

 Ever concerned with codifying the status of this culinary icon, the state legislature has even decreed an official state question: Red or green?
 You’ll hear this asked at any restaurant where New Mexican food is served, and the most common answer is “Christmas,” or both red and green.

-Pinons and blue corn
+Pinons and Blue-Corn Tortillas

 Chile is king, but there are other foods and flavors that differentiate New Mexican cuisine from its cousins, Tex-Mex, Cal-Mex and Mexican.
 New Mexicans make tortillas, but they often favor the blue-corn variety, whose grainier, chewier texture holds up well under chile-laced sauces.
 Another local staple: the piñon nut.
 During fall, you’ll see pickup trucks and family sedans lining the roads that wind through piñon forests as entire clans collect the highly prized little nuts to sell or eat themselves.

 Most people are surprised to learn New Mexico is a prime wine-producing region.
 The Franciscan monks who accompanied the conquistadors from Spain in the 1500s brought wine grapes to ensure an uninterrupted supply of altar wine and brandy.
 New Mexico’s long growing season and bright sunlight offered excellent conditions for viticulture, and the winemaking industry flourished until Prohibition, when the vineyards were replaced by cotton fields.